microsoft/AcademicContent/Workshop/7. HDInsight/HDInsight Hadoop HOL/HDInsight Hadoop HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
-- Windows users need to install	[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), an open-source SSH client for Windows.
+- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only).
 Install the latest full package using the MSI installer.

 ---
 <a name="Exercises"></a>